Rajesh De: National Security Agency

 From April 2012 through March 2015, he was general counsel for the U.S. National Security Agency, where he oversaw a department of roughly 100 lawyers and staff.
 De represented the agency and agency leaders in inter-agency conversations, at hearings before Congress, at the U.S. Foreign Intelligence Surveillance Court, and to foreign governments.
 His time at NSA was marked by controversy over disclosures of NSA surveillance practices.

 Mayer Brown

 After leaving the NSA, he rejoined the law firm Mayer Brown.
-In 2019 he was appointed managing partner at Mayer Brown's Washington, D.C., office, leading the firm's global Cybersecurity & Data Privacy practice and National Security practice, and servimg as a member of the firm's Congressional Investigations & Crisis Management team.
+In 2019 he was appointed managing partner at Mayer Brown's Washington, D.C., office, leading the firm's global Cybersecurity & Data Privacy practice and National Security practice, and serving as a member of the firm's Congressional Investigations & Crisis Management team.

 In addition to his work for the law firm, De became a member of the Homeland Security Group at the Aspen Institute, a member of the board of directors of the Southern Center for Human Rights, a non-resident fellow at the Reiss Center on Law and Security at New York University School of Law, and a member of the Central Intelligence Agency general counsel's external advisory board.